CS196Illinois/lecture-notes-sp19/more-flask.md

 		f = request.files['myPhoto']
 		f.save('[insert url path here]/myPhoto.png')
 ```
-This method takes the photo with the key name 'myPhoto' and saves it to the server's local storage.
+This method takes the photo with the key name 'myPhoto' that is passed in as a parameter and saves it to the server's local storage.

 There are many other useful/interseting response types available for Flask that you should definitely look into.
 You can find information about many of them in the links above.

+## Templates
+At this point if you are looking at the webpage tied to your server, you may realize its pretty lame!
+Luckily you can spice things up by adding HTML templates!
+HTML templates not only make your pages look nicer, but they also allow you to add text fields, buttons, drop down menus, and other displays that can make interacting with your server easier.
+You can use a template by having your flask functions return the `render_template` function while passing in your HTML template along with any parameters.
+I won't be covering HTML templates in these notes since there is quite a bit, but you can find many tutorials on the internet.
+Here is a useful one on rendering templates. z